IQSS/dataverse-frontend/README.md

 A containerized environment, oriented to local development, is available to be run from the repository.

-This environment contains a dockerized instance of the Dataverse backend with its dependent services (database, mailserver, etc), as well as an npm development server running the SPA frontend (With code watching).
+This environment contains a dockerized instance of the Dataverse backend with its dependent services (database, mail server, etc.), as well as a npm development server running the SPA frontend (With code watching).

 This environment is intended for locally testing any functionality that requires access to the Dataverse API from the SPA frontend.

-There is an Nginx reverse proxy container on top of the frontend and backend containers to avoid CORS issues while testing the application.
+There is a Nginx reverse proxy container on top of the frontend and backend containers to avoid CORS issues while testing the application.

 <br>